Rejean-McCormick/Orgo/Documentation/v3/1-orgo-database-schema-reference.md

 ## Module 14 – Analytics / Insights Star‑Schema

-All analytics tables live in the **`insights` schema** of the primary PostgreSQL database.
-This module defines the **canonical fact and dimension tables** used by the Insights layer.
+All analytics tables live in the **`insights` schema** of the primary PostgreSQL database (or a dedicated analytics database with the same schema names).
+This module defines the **canonical fact and dimension tables** used by the Insights layer; configuration and retention are defined in the Insights Module Config.

+In line with the Insights config, **enum‑like fields in this schema are stored as `TEXT` columns** whose values are the canonical enum tokens from the operational schema (`TASK_STATUS`, `TASK_PRIORITY`, `TASK_SEVERITY`, `VISIBILITY`, etc.).
+They are not Postgres ENUMs in the warehouse.

 ### Dimensions